glahitette/kubernetes/CKA training/Build kubeadm cluster.md

 ```
 sudo apt-mark hold kubelet kubeadm kubectl
 ```
-Log into both worker nodes to perform previous steps.
+Log into worker nodes to perform previous steps.

 ### Initialize the Cluster
 Initialize the Kubernetes cluster on the control plane node using kubeadm (Note: This is only performed on the Control Plane Node):